 Deceased Donor Transplantation

 The overwhelming majority of abdominal transplants are from deceased donors, a practice that has allowed solid organ transplantation to become an established therapy for end-stage organ failure.
 Within this category, 80%-90% of deceased donor transplants are from patients with brain death (BD), defined as cessation of brainstem reflexes, and the remainder are from patients after a declaration of death has been made by circulatory criteria (so-called donor after cardiac death [DCD]).
 Rates for donation after cardiac death have increased over the past decade.
 Circulatory death ultimately leads to prolonged warm ischemia times as compared to BD, an inevitability that must be considered during perioperative planning and when analyzing outcomes.
 Specific time intervals between discontinuation of life support and cardiac arrest have therefore been proposed to prevent detrimental consequences to organ quality.
 For kidney transplant recipients from DCDs, there is a higher rate of delayed graft function, but rates of patient and graft survival are comparable and without a risk of increased complications.
 However, among liver transplants, DCDs have a fivefold higher potential for nonanastomotic biliary stricture, either due to the ischemic insult itself or due to impaired biliary epithelial regeneration, in addition to higher rates of graft loss and overall mortality.
-Although specific criteria such as donor age, ...
+Although specific criteria such ...